wso2/docs-security/en/docs/security-processes/saas-incident-notification-process.md

 - **Confirmed Compromise:** Incidents involving confirmed breaches where customer data (customer data may include personal data, customer-specific configurations, logs with any customer information, or other customer confidential data) has been compromised.
 - **Potential Compromise:** Incidents which may expose customer data or impact operations, but no breach has been identified.

-## Paid Customer Notification Process
+## Paid Subscriber Notification Process

 For each category of incident, notifications will follow a structured process involving initial alerts, periodic updates, and incident resolution messages from the point of impact confirmation.